Thomas J. Geary: Later career and death

 After losing his bid for reelection, Geary resumed his practice of law.
 He moved to Nome, Alaska, in 1900 in junction with the Gold Rush going on there at the time, to San Francisco, California, in 1902, and returned to Santa Rosa, California, in 1903, continuing the practice of law.
 He retired from active pursuits in 1923.

+Death and burial

 He died in Santa Rosa, California, July 6, 1929.

-He was interred in Rural Cemetery.
+He was interred in the Santa Rosa Rural Cemetery.